Nileshsk1985/Watson-AIOps-install-pre-requisite/README.md

 # Watson-AIOps-install-pre-requisite

 OpenShift cluster is pre-req for WAIOps install.
-It would be good, if it is ready before our Monday workshop.

-We also need IKS and Humio VM for Demo Setup.
-But they may not be required for Monday.
+IKS and Humio VM are also needed for Demo Setup.

 The configuration details for the above asks are listed here. https://github.com/GandhiCloudLab/waiops320/tree/main/install/01-install-roks-iks-humio